The 2019 Discovery of a Meteor of Interstellar Origin: Acknowledgements

 \section{Acknowledgements}

-We thank Alan Hurd and Matthew Heavner for their exceptional help in declassifying and retrieving the velocity measurement uncertainties of the 2014-01-08 meteor.
-Without their help, the interstellar origin of this meteor would have been enshrouded in uncertainty.
-We also thank Nathan Golovich, Jeff Kuhn, Matthew Payne, Steinn Sigurdsson, and Peter Veres for helpful comments on the manuscript.
+We thank Matt Daniels for his exceptional help in procuring official confirmation from the U.S. government that the measurement uncertainties of the 2014-01-08 meteor were small enough to confirm its interstellar nature.
+We thank Pete Worden for introducing the authors to Matt Daniels.
+We thank Lt.
+Gen. John Shaw, Joel Mozer, and an anonymous analyst, for their detailed examination of the relevant Department of Defense data that led to the confirmation of the meteor's interstellar origin.
+We thank Alan Hurd and Matthew Heavner for initiating the search for clarification regarding the quality of the data for the 2014-01-08, and for retrieving upper bounds on the velocity measurement uncertainties.
+Without the help of all aforementioned individuals, the interstellar origin of this meteor would have been enshrouded in uncertainty.
+We also thank Nathan Golovich, Jeff Kuhn, Manasvi Lingam, Matthew Payne, Steinn Sigurdsson, and Peter Veres for helpful comments on the manuscript.
 This work was supported in part by a grant from the Breakthrough Prize Foundation.